skydread1/portfolio/src/loicb/server/content/blog/clj-mono-repo.md

 We can note the `client/common/src` path that contains most of the `re-frame` logic because most subscriptions and events work on both web and react native right away!

-The main differences between the re-frame logic for Reagent and Reagent Native are have to do with how to deal with Navigation and oauth2 redirection.
+The main differences between the re-frame logic for Reagent and Reagent Native have to do with how to deal with Navigation and oauth2 redirection.
 That is the reason we have most of the logic in a **common** dir in `client`.

-## 🔸 Mobile Client
+## Mobile Client

 Following are the aliases used for the **mobile** client:

 - `:mobile/rn`: contains the cljs deps only used for react native.
 They are added on top of the client deps.
 - `:mobile/ios`: starts the figwheel REPL to work on iOS.

-## 🔸 Web Client
+## Web Client

 Following are the aliases used for the **web** client: